Mao Ohuabunwa: Personal life

-He was a House Captain of Anna House as well as the President of both the Debating Club and the Students’ Christian Movement.
-He was also a good athlete and represented his school at various competitions.
+Ohuabunwa was a House Captain of Anna House as well as the President of both the Debating Club and the Students’ Christian Movement.
+He was also an athlete, representing his school at various competitions.

 Senator Mao did his compulsory National Youth Service Corps (NYSC) in the then Gongola State where he rendered service as a lecturer at the Federal Polytechnic, Yola.
-Renowned for his commitment to achievement of set goals, he was retained by the institution, but the dynamic professional could only stay in the academic world for a short period before he left to set up and manage the first private diagnostic laboratory centre in Yola in he old Gongola state known as St. Masunn Medical Laboratories Ltd.
+Renowned for his commitment to achievement of set goals, he was retained by the institution, but Ohuabunwa could only stay in the academic world for a short period before he left to establish and manage the first private diagnostic laboratory centre in Yola, the capital of the then Gongola state known as St. Masunn Medical Laboratories Ltd.

-He later established Manlab Equipment Limited which functioned as the importation and distribution arm of his business.
+He later established Manlab Equipment Limited, which functioned as the importation and distribution arm of his business.
 Apart from being a landmark business venture in Yola, these firms launched him into the world of scientific entrepreneurship.
-Apart from his commitment to making a success of his business, the hardworking professional who had also worked at the medical laboratories of the General Hospital, Port Harcourt and at the Shell Petroleum Development Company Medicals also in Port Harcourt, served as the Public Relations Officer of then Gongola State Chambers of Commerce, Industry, Mines and Agriculture and was also the first PRO of the Anglican Communion, Yola Diocese.
+Apart from his commitment to making a success of his business, Ohuabunwa, who had also worked at the medical laboratories of the General Hospital, Port Harcourt and at the Shell Petroleum Development Company Medicals also in Port Harcourt, served as the Public Relations Officer of then Gongola State Chambers of Commerce, Industry, Mines and Agriculture and was also the first PRO of the Anglican Communion, Yola Diocese.

 Mao was married to Lady Barr.
 Nimi Faith Ohuabunwa with whom he has children.
 She died on 22 July 2023.
 Mao is the younger brother to Mazi Sam Ohuabunwa.